-The configuration option CFG_FTRACE_SUPPORT=y enables OP-TEE to collect function graph information from Trusted Applications running in user mode and compiled with -pg.
-Once collected, the function graph data is formatted in the ftrace.out format and sent to tee-supplicant via RPC, so they can be saved to disk, later processed and displayed using helper script called symbolize.py present as part of optee_os repo.
+The configuration option CFG\FTRACE\SUPPORT=y enables OP-TEE to collect function graph information from Trusted Applications running in user mode and compiled with -pg.
+Once collected, the function graph data is sent to tee-supplicant via RPC, so they can be saved to disk, later processed and displayed using helper scripts (ftrace\format.py and symbolize.py which can be found in optee\os/scripts).

-Another configuration option CFG_SYSCALL_FTRACE=y in addition to CFG_FTRACE_SUPPORT=y enables OP-TEE to collect function graph information for syscalls as well while running in kernel mode on behalf of Trusted Applications.
+Another configuration option CFG\SYSCALL\FTRACE=y in addition to CFG\FTRACE\SUPPORT=y enables OP-TEE to collect function graph information for syscalls as well while running in kernel mode on behalf of Trusted Applications.
+Note that a small number of kernel functions cannot be traced; they have the \\noprof attribute in the source code.